Jazz look to secure series win over the Nuggets

-The Nuggets have gone 29-16 against Western Conference teams.
-Denver averages 44.1 rebounds per game and is 29-9 when winning the rebound battle.
+The Nuggets are 12-2 against the rest of the division.
+Denver is 26-11 against opponents under .500.

-The Jazz are 5-7 against opponents in the Northwest Division.
-Utah averages 15.1 turnovers per game and is 15-5 when turning the ball over less than opponents.
+TOP PERFORMERS: Mitchell leads the Jazz with 2.5 made 3-pointers, and is averaging 24 points while shooting 36.6% from beyond the arc.
+Jordan Clarkson is averaging 18.2 points over the last 10 games for Utah.

-TOP PERFORMERS: Nikola Jokic is averaging 19.9 points and 9.7 rebounds for the Nuggets.
-Murray is averaging 17 points and 4.4 assists over the last 10 games for Denver.
+Nikola Jokic leads the Nuggets averaging 7.0 assists while scoring 19.9 points per game.
+Murray is averaging 21.2 points, 5.1 rebounds and 5.2 assists over the last 10 games for Denver.

-Mitchell leads the Jazz scoring 24 assists and collecting 4.4 rebounds.
-Jordan Clarkson is averaging 17.1 points and 2.6 rebounds while shooting 44.5% over the last 10 games for Utah.
+INJURIES: Jazz: Justin Wright-Foreman: day to day (not with team), Ed Davis: out (knee).

-INJURIES: Nuggets: Vlatko Cancar: out (foot), Will Barton: out (knee), Gary Harris: out (hip).
+Nuggets: Vlatko Cancar: out (foot), Will Barton: out (knee), Gary Harris: day to day (hip).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.